Melinaaam/Melinaaam/README.md

 </p>

 ---
-# Hi there, I'm Melina 👋
+# 👋 Hi there, I'm Melina
 ---

-- :telescope: I’m currently a student at **42 Paris**, building a strong foundation in C programming, system development, and algorithmic problem solving.
+- I’m currently a student at **42 Paris**, building a strong foundation in C programming, system development, and algorithmic problem solving.
 - I'm learning low-level programming to strengthen my technical understanding, with the goal of applying it later to real-world, practical projects.
 - I’m particularly curious about project architecture, tech innovation, and how technical solutions can meet business needs.
 - Currently developing my skills in **C, C++, HTML, CSS, JavaScript, Shell,** and **Unix systems**.
 Excited to explore higher-level technologies as I grow.